Disclaimer: I own nothing. All belongs to Glee writers and creators.

 She flinched, but said, strongly, "It's true."

-She considered her for several silent moments, watching her swipe away the tears on her cheeks and afterward quickly fold her arms to guard against the winter.
-She was stupid for not grabbing a coat, the brunette thought.
+Rachel considered Quinn for several silent moments, watching her swipe away the tears on her cheeks and afterward quickly fold her arms to guard against the winter.
+She was stupid for not grabbing a coat, Rachel thought.

 "Perhaps it is," she allowed, and hazel eyes sparkled with hope.
 She turned back to the railing, smashed out the stub of her cigarette, and busied herself with preparing the next one as she went on.
 "We're very similar, you know.
 Things we can't have…are unacceptable.
 We refuse that reality and fight until we have it in our grasp, despite whatever damage we leave behind us."
 She spoke around the cigarette as she said, "I suppose one could argue that Santana is the same way."